Scotland is undoubtedly one of the most beautiful places in the world to visit.

 10. Luskentyre Beach, Isle of Harris

 Luskentyre Beach shares all the features you’d expect from the Caribbean, apart from the tropical climate.
-Its turquoise waters and expansive sandy beach makes the perfect staycation getaway, and there’s no surprise it’s been named as one of the UK’s best beaches in the TripAdvisor Travellers’ Choice Awards.
+Its turquoise waters and expansive sandy beach make it one of the prettiest places in Scotland.
+It’ll be no surprise it’s been named as one of the UK’s best beaches in the TripAdvisor Travellers’ Choice Awards.

 11. Loch Lomond, West Dunbartonshire